-The Italy cuisine is largely regional specific meaning depending on where your situated will determine the kinds of dishes you can expect to order.
-For example, while pasta is considered an Italian cuisine fundamental, favoured pasta sauce toppings will vary region to region.
+The Italy cuisine is largely regional specific meaning depending on where your situated will determine the kinds of dishes you can expect.
+For example, while pasta is considered an Italian cuisine fundamental, flavoured pasta sauce toppings vary region to region.

-When zoning in on Roman cuisine, you’ll encounter plenty of fresh seasonal ingredients, prepared simply in ways that really maximise flavour.
+When zoning in on Roman cuisine, we encountered plenty of fresh seasonal ingredients, prepared simply in ways that really maximise flavour.

 Many notable dishes are celebrations of long-standing culinary traditions; some focused on once deemed ‘poor mans’ ingredients that were learnt to be used creativity, like cheaper cuts of fattier meat fried off to make incredibly flavourful pasta sauce bases.

-During our trip we enjoyed plenty of Carciofi alla giudìa – an ancient recipe of artichoke cooked ‘jewish-style” aka deep-fried, Pecorino Romano (a type of hard salty cheese), olive oil and balsamic to dress eeerrrr thing, and of course pasta – bliss out on classic Roman varieties like carbonara (egg and cheese), amatriciana (cured pork cheek and tomato), and cacio e pepe (cheese and pepper).
+During our trip we enjoyed plenty of Carciofi alla giudìa – an ancient recipe of artichoke cooked ‘jewish-style” aka deep-fried, pecorino romano (a type of hard salty cheese), olive oil and balsamic to dress eeerrrr thing, and of course pasta – a total bliss out on classic Roman varieties like carbonara (egg and cheese), amatriciana (cured pork cheek and tomato), and cacio e pepe (cheese and pepper).

 Pasta making – am I Italian yet?